b-wagn/Raichoo/readme.md

 Implementation of RAI-Choo!
 ===========================

-This repository contains a prototypical implementation of the RAI-Choo! blind signature scheme.
+This repository contains a prototypical implementation of the Rai-Choo! blind signature scheme.

 ## Dependencies